flow-typed/flow-typed/docs/index.md

 ## FAQs

 Before opening an issue, take a look at the [FAQs](faqs.md).
 Chances are your question has already been answered!
 If not, don't hesitate to [open an issue](https://github.com/flow-typed/flow-typed/issues/new/choose).

 ## How do I contribute library definitions?

 Just send a pull request!
-The page on [Contributing library definitions](contributing.md) details the format of new contributions.
-Contributions should follow the best practices outline on [CONTRIBUTING.md](https://github.com/flow-typed/flow-typed/blob/master/CONTRIBUTING.md).
+You can read out [Contributing](contributing.md) guide which should give a detailed overview of how to raise a pull request following our best practices.

 ## Community